Telegram-Mini-Apps/telegram-apps/README.md

-This project was born during the research of a solution provided by Telegram - [telegram-web-app.js](https://telegram.org/js/telegram-web-app.js), which is considered the only existing SDK for Telegram Mini Apps by Telegram.
+This project was born during the research of a solution provided by Telegram - [telegram-web-app.js](https://telegram.org/js/telegram-web-app.js), which is considered the only existing official SDK for Telegram Mini Apps by Telegram.
 Therefore, all the points described in this section will be related to this package.

 Because of the large section size, the complete motivation description has been moved to a [separate document](./MOTIVATION.md).